LeighWeston86/matstract/matstract/web/static/docs/PRO_help.md

 &nbsp;

-Definition (ii): Any qualitative property or phenomenon exhibited by a material that does not have a unit, e.g., ferroelectricity, metallic.
+Definition (ii): Any binary qualitative property or phenomenon exhibited by a material that does not have a unit, e.g., ferroelectricity, metallic.

 i.
 BaTiO3 exhibits (`ferroelectricity`, NN)